 The outside area is the key to our physical development provision.
 Children are encouraged to use their bodies in a range of ways.
 They are taught vital safety rules with regards to limitations and are encourages to explore how their bodies move and react.
 Children choose the equipment they want freely, however some equipment from the PE store may be added to extend the children’s learning.

-We explicitly teach children how to move and control their bodies in Physical Education lessons which start after the October half term break.
+In Reception we explicitly teach children how to move and control their bodies in Physical Education lessons which start once the children have settled.
 In these sessions children change out of their uniform into a school P.E kit.
-We look at gymnastics, dance, team and ball games.
+The children learn different physical skills through gymnastics, dance, team and ball games.

-At the heart of Literacy at Meridian Community Primary school is a love of reading.
-Encouragement of reading starts from their first day at school as books are the key when learning to read and write.
-Children are given daily phonics lessons where upon they learn the sound each letter makes.
-At Meridian we follow Letters and Sounds when teaching phonics Children are given access to a variety of books and are exposed to many different forms of writing.
+At the heart of Literacy at Meridian Community Primary School and Nursery is a love of reading.
+In Reception, we promote children taking home a reading book from the first day at school as books are the key when learning to read and write.

 There are always a variety of books arranged in an attractive book areas with soft comfortable seating.
-Children enjoy a variety of books, whilst learning to read for pleasure and information.
+Children can enjoy a variety of books whilst learning to read for pleasure and information.
 They learn how to handle books, talk about the characters, predict what might happen next, build up knowledge of phonics and develop an intuitive understanding of the structure of written language.
 The children also make and read their own books and we constantly remind them and model for them, the importance of how to take care of books.
-Later in the year (spring term) the children will also have a weekly guided reading session with the class teacher.
+Reception children will also have a weekly guided reading session with the class teacher.